Python-SIP/sip/doc/directives.rst

 Features are mutually independent of each other - any combination of features may be enabled or disabled.
 By default all features are enabled.
-The :option:`-x <sip -x>` command line option is used to disable a feature.
+The :option:`-x <sip5 -x>` command line option is used to disable a feature.

 If a feature is enabled then SIP will automatically generate a corresponding C preprocessor symbol for use by handwritten code.
 The symbol is the name of